intervexual/drawpride/README.md

 * X-crosses (like in the Crossdresser flag)
 * Squares (like in the Dyadic and Endosex flags)
 * Half-squares (cut along diagonal, useful for endosex/dyadic flags)
-* Rhombii (squares rotated 45 degrees, used in an Altersex flag)
+* Rhombi (squares rotated 45 degrees, used in an Altersex flag)
+* Diamonds (rhombi that are squished horizontally)
 * Hearts (like in the Biromantic flag)
 * The round shape on the side of the Peri- and Varioriented flags
 * The Rubber Zigzag